node-saml/passport-saml/README.md

 ```

 Config parameter details:
+* Core
  * `path`: path to callback; will be combined with protocol and server host information to construct callback url if `callbackUrl` is not specified (default: `/saml/consume`)
  * `protocol`: protocol for callback; will be combined with path and server host information to construct callback url if `callbackUrl` is not specified (default: `https://`)
  * `callbackUrl`: full callbackUrl (overrides path if supplied)
  * `entryPoint`: identity provider entrypoint
-* `additionalParams`: dictionary of additional query params to add to all requests
-* `additionalAuthorizeParams`: dictionary of additional query params to add to 'authorize' requests
-* `additionalLogoutParams`: dictionary of additional query params to add to 'logout' requests
  * `issuer`: issuer string to supply to identity provider
  * `cert`: see 'security and signatures'
  * `privateCert`: see 'security and signatures'
  * `decryptionPvk`: optional private key that will be used to attempt to decrypt any encrypted assertions that are received
+* Additional SAML behaviors
+ * `additionalParams`: dictionary of additional query params to add to all requests
+ * `additionalAuthorizeParams`: dictionary of additional query params to add to 'authorize' requests
  * `identifierFormat`: if truthy, name identifier format to request from identity provider (default: `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`)
  * `acceptedClockSkewMs`: Time in milliseconds of skew that is acceptable between client and server when checking `OnBefore` and `NotOnOrAfter` assertion condition validity timestamps.
 Setting to `-1` will disable checking these conditions entirely.
 Default is `0`.
+ * `attributeConsumingServiceIndex`: optional `AttributeConsumingServiceIndex` attribute to add to AuthnRequest to instruct the IDP which attribute set to attach to the response ([link](http://blog.aniljohn.com/2014/01/data-minimization-front-channel-saml-attribute-requests.html))
+ * `disableRequestedAuthnContext`: if truthy, do not request a specific auth context
+ * `authnContext`: if truthy, name identifier format to request auth context (default: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`)
+* ResponseTo
  * `validateInResponseTo`: if truthy, then InResponseTo will be validated from incoming SAML responses
  * `requestIdExpirationPeriodMs`: Defines the expiration time when a Request ID generated for a SAML request will not be valid if seen in a SAML response in the `InResponseTo` field.
 Default is 8 hours.
  * `cacheProvider`: Defines the implementation for a cache provider used to store request Ids generated in SAML requests as part of `InResponseTo` validation.
 Default is a built-in in-memory cache provider.
 For details see the 'Cache Provider' section.
-* `attributeConsumingServiceIndex`: optional `AttributeConsumingServiceIndex` attribute to add to AuthnRequest to instruct the IDP which attribute set to attach to the response ([link](http://blog.aniljohn.com/2014/01/data-minimization-front-channel-saml-attribute-requests.html))
-* `disableRequestedAuthnContext`: if truthy, do not request a specific auth context
-* `authnContext`: if truthy, name identifier format to request auth context (default: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`)
+* Passport
  * `passReqToCallback`: if truthy, `req` will be passed as the first argument to the verify callback (default: `false`)
+* Logout
  * `logoutUrl`: base address to call with logout requrests (default: `entryPoint`)
+ * `additionalLogoutParams`: dictionary of additional query params to add to 'logout' requests

 ### Provide the authentication callback